 This trip includes a two-day hillside trek, and can involve a lot of walking.
 Please ensure you bring sturdy walking shoes and comfortable clothes.
 To make the most of the trip, it's best if you have at least a moderate level of fitness.

-We use hostels on this trip in Chiang Mai, so think dorm beds and shared bathrooms.
+Accommodation can be basic, especially in the hillside village, but it's always comfortable and full of charm.
+We use hostels in Chiang Mai, so think dorm beds and shared bathrooms.
 It’s modern, comfortable and has some great communal spaces to hang out with your new mates.

 Part of travelling with Intrepid means respecting local cultures and sensibilities.
 That way you get the most out of your interactions with local people.
 We visit a number of temples on this trip, which requires a certain level of modesty.
 Please bring clothes that cover the arms and pants/skirts that go past the knees.
 A light scarf is also a good idea for covering shoulders and arms when it’s hot.